vmware/vcf-security-and-compliance-guidelines/ransomware-resources/BRICKSTORM/DEFENSE-GUIDE.md

 #### Golden SAML Attack

 If your organization uses ADFS (Active Directory Federation Services) for single sign-on, attackers can steal the token-signing certificate to create fake login tickets.
-With this certificate, they can authenticate as any user to any federated service, and multi-factor authentication cannot stop them because the forged token bypasses the authentication flow entirely.
+With this certificate, they can authenticate as any user to any federated service, and multi-factor authentication does not help because the forged token bypasses the authentication flow entirely.

 #### Anti-Forensic Techniques